pawanmsr/pawanmsr.github.io/_posts/2025-04-11-classical-ml.markdown

 \end{equation}
 $$

-Support Vector Machines (SVMs) try to maximize the distance to the support vectors.
+Support Vector Machines (SVMs) try to maximize the minimum distance of the logistic boundaries from the corresponding support vectors.
 Detecting and removing anomaly helps train better SVMs.
 When number of classes is huge, it is more efficient to train with one-versus-all strategy.
 On the other hand, training with one-versus-one strategy increases accuracy at the cost of increased complexity (and variance).

 Decision trees are another great way of segregating data.
 Analogous to breadth first search, each node tries to reduce entropy of training data that reaches the node.
 Decision trees have one of the quickest inference runtime (IME).